darioflute/sospex/INSTALL.md

 If you another version of Python distribution installed, you will have to use an environment (see later).

+Check the version installed with:

+python --version

+**Pay attention that the latest version of anaconda installs Python 3.10**

 It is a good practice to update all your installed packages to have the latest versions:

 conda update --all -y